gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - Covered by `gustwind-node/build_test.ts`.
 - The shared plugin importer now respects the active runtime loader for path-based plugins, which is required for config-driven Node builds.
 - The actual repository now builds successfully through the Node CLI.
+- The unused Deno worker-based builder has now been removed.
-- Remaining work in this phase is now mostly cleanup of optional remote-import paths, not core build viability.
+- Remaining work in this phase is now mostly cleanup of optional remote-import paths and leftover test/tooling surfaces, not core build viability.

 ## Phase 4: Node CLI